sunenilausen/generic-python-installing-with-pip/en/step_1.md

 ![macos download python 3](images/macos_install_step1.png)

-+ Click on the download in the dock to start the install.
++ Click on the download in the dock to start the installation process.

 ![macos start install](images/macos_install_step2.png)

-+ Click **Continue** and follow the installation guide to install Python.
++ Click **Continue** and follow the installation guide.
 The installation may take a little time.

 ![macos install python](images/macos_install_python.gif)

-+ When complete click **Close**.
++ When it's complete, click **Close**.

 + Open IDLE from your Applications.

 ### Linux (Debian-based distributions)

 Most distributions of Linux come with Python 3 already installed, but they might not have IDLE installed.
-Use `apt` to check whether they are installed, and install if them if they aren't.
+Use `apt` to check whether they are installed and install if them if they aren't.

-Open up a terminal window and type:
++ Open up a terminal window and type:

 ```
 sudo apt update